ShiningForceCentral/SF1DISASM/README.md

 The purpose of this project will be to provide a disassembly of Shining Force with the following goals in mind :
 - Documenting as much content of the game as possible, to get a perfect understanding of how it works.
 - Being able to re-assemble the game and obtain the same rom file as the original game.
-- Giving fan-projects the ability to start from this disassembly to edit the game's content.
+- Giving fan-projects the ability to start from this disassembly by editing the game's code and assets.

 Documentation :
 Providing documentation of the game will be done mainly in two ways :
-- Commenting the disassembly's ASM code, and proper formatting.
+- Commenting the disassembly's ASM code, proper formatting and splitting of binary data.
 - A wiki is attached to the project for everything else : rom map, ram map, data indexes, data formats, algorithms ...